FAQ - National Identification Code (CIN) for Italian Properties

 - Fire extinguishers

-Properties managed as businesses will also need to meet additional safety installation standards.
+Properties managed as commercial businesses will also need to meet additional safety installation standards beyond these minimum requirements.

 When do I need to comply with the safety requirements?

-The deadline for meeting safety standards is January 1, 2025, the same date as the CIN deadline.
+The deadline for meeting all safety standards is January 1, 2025, the same date as the CIN requirement deadline.
+Ensure your property is fully compliant by this date to avoid penalties.

 My building already has fire extinguishers.
 Do I need them in my property too?